madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ###Screen

-u41-70 has a full-hd [TFT](https://www.quora.com/What-is-the-difference-between-an-IPS-screen-and-a-TFT-screen) LCD, which is ok for its kind.
+u41-70 has a full-hd [TN](https://www.quora.com/What-is-the-difference-between-an-IPS-screen-and-a-TFT-screen) [LCD](http://www.notebookcheck.net/Lenovo-U41-70-Notebook-Review.146824.0.html), which is ok for its kind.
 Black was not rendered as I expected and given, I am using [redshift](http://jonls.dk/redshift/), I configured gamma to be 0.8 for day and night.
 This improves the readability of black and gray text.

 ###GPU